-Note: Three deaths are missing race information.
-One death has been identified as Hispanic or Latino.
+Note: Twenty-one deaths are missing race information and eleven are missing ethnicity.
+Two deaths have been identified as Hispanic or Latino.
 Death rates by race are not statistically different.
+24

 Outbreaks

 How is COVID-19 impacting group settings?

 Outbreaks can occur in many types of places.
 Here is what outbreak means in these places: